-The UK has a thin capitalisation regime which applies to domestic as well as cross-border transactions following the Lankhorst-Hohorst case (C324/00).

-A borrower is considered according to its own financial circumstances for the purposes of determining the amount which it would have borrowed from an independent lender.
+The UK has a thin capitalisation regime which applies to domestic as well as cross-border transactions.
+A borrower is considered according to its own financial circumstances when determining the amount which it would have borrowed from an independent lender.
 The assets and income of the borrower's direct and indirect subsidiaries can be taken into account to the extent that an unconnected lender would recognise them, but the assets and income of other group companies are disregarded.